API¶

 - dict of cluster name (a number) and list of securities in cluster

-Returns weights that are inversely proportional to the column’s volatility resulting in a set of portfolio weights where each position has the same level of volatility.
+- Calculates weights proportional to inverse volatility of each column. - Returns weights that are inversely proportional to the column’s volatility resulting in a set of portfolio weights where each position has the same level of volatility. - Note, that assets with returns all equal to NaN or 0 are excluded from the portfolio (their weight is set to NaN). - Returns:

 - Series {col_name: weight}